erniep888/ScrumTime/README.md

 - **Bug** - A bug belongs to a product, story, or bug and may have tasks and artifacts.

 _**Single-Page-Application:**_
-    - Separate the UI project completely from the rest-api
+- Separate the UI project completely from the REST API

 ### Post 1.0 Features
 _**API supporting:**_